 - The need to be more flexible and responsive with a much faster time to market.

-- Moving beyond conventions and opinions towards more data-driven decisions
+- Moving beyond conventions and opinions toward more data-driven decisions

 - How to streamline marketing activities that span organizational boundaries within/beyond the Marketing department.